Cray-HPE/docs-csm/operations/validate_csm_health.md

 These tests may be executed on any one worker or master NCN (but **not** `ncn-m001` if it is still the PIT node).

-Run the HMS CT tests.
-This is done by running the `run_hms_ct_tests.sh` script:
+(`ncn-mw#`) Run the HMS CT tests.

 ```bash
 /opt/cray/csm/scripts/hms_verification/run_hms_ct_tests.sh
 ```

 The return code of the script is zero if all HMS CT tests run and pass, non-zero if not.
-On CT test errors or failures the script will print the path to the CT test log file for the admin to inspect.
+On CT test errors or failures, the script will print the path to the CT test log file for the administrator to inspect.
-If one or more failures occur, investigate the cause of each failure and take remediation steps if needed.
+If one or more failures occur, investigate the cause of each and take remediation steps if needed.
 See the [Interpreting HMS Health Check Results](../troubleshooting/interpreting_hms_health_check_results.md) documentation for more information.

-After remediating a test failure for a particular service, just the tests for that individual service can be re-run by supplying the name of the service to the `run_hms_ct_tests.sh` script with the -t option:
+After remediating a test failure for a particular service, just the tests for that individual service can be re-run by supplying the name of the service to the `run_hms_ct_tests.sh` script with the `-t` option:

 ```bash
 /opt/cray/csm/scripts/hms_verification/run_hms_ct_tests.sh -t <service>
 ```

-To list the HMS services that can be tested, use the -l option:
+To list the HMS services that can be tested, use the `-l` option:

 ```bash
 /opt/cray/csm/scripts/hms_verification/run_hms_ct_tests.sh -l